-Let’s Talk: Let’s Talk is a walk-in, no appointment, consultation service for our students.
-Students can informally meet with a consultant on issues they have been thinking about for a while and could really use an objective opinion?
-Perhaps your roommate is too noisy or you feel homesick.
-At Let’s Talk students can find a safe place where they can talk to a consultant about things that might be bothering them.
-It’s an informal setting, with no appointment or commitment to ongoing therapy.
-Services are free and confidential.
-The Let’s Talk sites are staffed by psychologists from the BUCC.
-Services are free and confidential, and students are seen on a first-come, first-served basis.
+“Let’s Talk”: Let’s Talk is a walk-in, no appointment, consultation service for our students.
+You can informally meet with a consultant on issues you may have been thinking about for a while and would like an objective opinion.
+Perhaps your roommate is too noisy or you are homesick, “Let’s Talk” can be a safe place where you can talk to a consultant about things that might be bothering you.
+You don’t have to come to the Counseling Center, you can meet with a consultant in an informal setting, with no appointment or commitment to ongoing therapy.
+It is free and confidential and your consultant will be a trained clinician from the Counseling Center.
+Students are seen on a first-come, first-served basis.

 Workshops: Counseling Center provides various workshops on campus to address issues that college students experience.

 Resiliency Workshop: Our resiliency drop-in workshop is available to all our Baylor Students.
 It is led by our Case Manager, Teran Yaklin and Sarah Dorrell-Ritter, Student Life Case Manager.
 Every week they will be discussing a different topic that is relevant to the concerns of our Baylor Students.
 This is a supportive group environment, not a therapy group, plus you do not have to be a client at the Counseling Center to attend.